Schahrjar/handy-genomics/README.md

 ## RNA-Seq plotting
 RNA-Seq is widely used for transcriptomics, from research to clinics.
 Performing appropriate analyses and creating high quality plots unleashes the great value of RNA-Seq data.\
 **update 2025-10-28:** I introduced enhancements in plotting and pathway analysis.

+## Haplotype scanner
+Phasing variants of WGS data using SHAPEIT gives a BCF file with samples' genotypes.
+Then next step would be infering which samples carry a specific haplotype, defined by a set of SNPs.
+The HapScanner gets a set of SNPs and scans the genotypes from SHAPEIT output and quickly returns all samples' genotypes for the defined haplotype block.